Indian Premier League (IPL) Betting Statistics

 Past IPL Winners

-Here are the last ten winners of the IPL, the Mumbai Indians are the joint most successful team in the league having won the title five times, the Chennai Super Kings have also won the title five times whilst the Kolkata Knight Riders are the other team to win it multiple times with two wins.
+Here are the last ten winners of the IPL, the Mumbai Indians are the joint most successful team in the league having won the title five times, the Chennai Super Kings have also won the title five times whilst the Kolkata Knight Riders are the other team to win it multiple times with three wins.

 SeasonWinnerWinning marginRunner-up